Inverleigh

 Inverleigh shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Inverleigh's educational qualifications lag behind regional averages.
-Among residents aged 15+, 26.9% possess university degrees, compared to 33.4% in Victoria.
-This disparity suggests potential for educational improvement and skill enhancement.
+Among residents aged 15 and above, 26.9% possess university degrees, compared to the Victorian average of 33.4%.
+This disparity suggests potential for educational advancement and skill enhancement.
 Bachelor degrees are most common at 19.3%, followed by graduate diplomas (4.1%) and postgraduate qualifications (3.5%).

-Vocational credentials are prevalent, with 42.3% of residents aged 15+ holding such qualifications - advanced diplomas comprise 13.4% and certificates make up 28.9%.
-Educational participation is high, with 32.6% currently enrolled in formal education.
-This includes primary education (13.0%), secondary education (9.9%), and tertiary education (3.2%).
+Vocational credentials are prevalent, with 42.3% of residents aged 15 and above holding such qualifications - advanced diplomas account for 13.4%, while certificates make up 28.9%.
+Educational participation is notably high, with 32.6% of residents currently enrolled in formal education.
+This includes 13.0% in primary education, 9.9% in secondary education, and 3.2% pursuing tertiary education.

 Frequently Asked Questions - Education